LaurenceM2015/myPortfolio/README.txt

 1: Contact section has a background linear-gradient, from the to right bottom,
 2: The contact form box has a bkg image, with a linear-gradient.
 3: With an animated input-placeholder pseudo-element

+// FOOTER SECTION
+1: Footer Nav with an animate links with a social link on the right side of page.
+And copyright on the bottom.